 UCI’s Sky Farm team was awarded first place at IEEE GameSIG 2018, the Intercollegiate Computer Game Showcase of the IEEE special interest group in computer games.
 The top 10 Southern California finalists competed on May 5, presenting their games to a panel of industry judges, and UCI came out ahead for the fourth year in a row — the fifth time in the competition’s seven-year history.

-The team of Computer Game Science (CGS) students — Christopher Ayuso, Mary Wang, Pafoua Fang and Dong Phan — was a product of the CGS Capstone Project class, taught by Informatics Professor Josh Tanenbaum.
+The team of Computer Game Science (CGS) students — Christopher Ayuso, Mary Wang, Pafoua Fang and Dong Phan — was a product of the CGS Capstone Project class, taught by Informatics Professor Theresa Jean Tanenbaum.

 “I’ve known that Sky Farm was something special for months now,” says Tanenbaum.

 Dreams of winning the GameSIG Cup didn’t drive Sky Farm’s development.
 “We were just making a game that we felt proud of,” says Ayuso, who will graduate this fall and hopes to land a job in the gaming industry.
 They started with a small but solid foundation: Ayuso served as the producer and programmer, Wang as the lead artist, and Fang and Phan as the level designers.
 Everyone had their own responsibility, but the design space was open to everyone on the team.